Blue Mountains (ecoregion): Threats and preservation

 These habitats are vulnerable to logging, livestock grazing, river and fire control schemes and only about 10% of the original forest remains intact.
 The region includes significant landholdings by the United States Forest Service and the Bureau of Land Management.
 Much of the land is grazed by cattle, unlike the Cascades and Northern Rockies ecoregions.
 Large blocks of intact forest remaining include: Eagle Cap Wilderness in the Wallowa–Whitman National Forest, Hells Canyon National Recreation Area, the North Fork John Day Wilderness, Wenaha–Tucannon Wilderness of Umatilla National Forest, Strawberry Mountain Wilderness in Malheur National Forest and the northern part of Ochoco National Forest.
 These are all quite fragmented and logging of ponderosa pine in particular is an ongoing threat.

 Level IV ecoregions

 The Blue Mountains ecoregion has been subdivided into fourteen Level IV ecoregions, as described below.
-The EPA has not yet published an Ecoregions of Washington poster similar to the informational posters for Oregon and Idaho, and the Washington information presented here is not as complete as the information about the other two states.